 Are you a BC resident travelling in the province?
 Bring identification along with your home public library card and you can register for a BC OneCard at any public library in the province.
 BC OneCard holders can borrow up to 10 items at a time at the Burnaby Public Library.
 Only five at a time can be from any one of these types of material:

 - adult books

 - ESL material and books with CDs or DVDs

 - spoken word cassettes or CDs

 The following can't be borrowed with a BC OneCard:

 - reference material

 - downloadable e-books and audiobooks

 As a BC OneCard holder, you can return materials to BPL, your home library or to any public library in BC.
 Any charges that you incur at BPL should be paid at BPL.
-You can use the Internet with your BC OneCard.
-You cannot make requests, renewals or interlibrary loans.
+You can use the internet with your BC OneCard.
+You cannot make requests, renewals, interlibrary loans, or access databases.

 Your BC OneCard expires after one year.